pointbazaar/espl1000/README.md

 !!Work in Progress!!

-This repo contains a simple, work-in-progress statically programming language
+This repo contains a simple, work-in-progress statically typed programming language

 ## Goals

 - [ ] type inference (type annotations should be optional)
-  - [x] simple local variable type inference by looking what value the type has that it is being assigned
+  - [x] simple local variable type inference by looking what type the value has that it is being assigned
-  - [x] type inference for functions and methods
+  - [ ] type inference for functions and methods
+    - [ ] argument type inference
+    - [ ] return type inference
 - [ ] compiles to java bytecode
   - [x] some basic constructs compile to java bytecode
 - [ ] compiles to javascript